 “Christianity reveals the sacredness of the word—a truly divine gift to man.
 For this reason, our speech is endowed with tremendous power. . . .
 It can sow the seeds of a question, of the possibility of a different approach to life, of the desire to know more.
 We have no idea, in fact, how we constantly influence one another by our words. . . .
 To control speech is to recover its seriousness and its sacredness.”
 Alexander Schmemann

 At The Geneva School, words are at the heart of what we do.
 As our students grow in wisdom and virtue, they learn that eloquent speech has power, whether for good or ill.
-In their final year of Rhetoric & Christian Thought, our students focus on deliberative speech, which moves an audience toward responsible action in accordance with what is good and fitting.
-Their training culminates in the Capstone Thesis, a well-researched and carefully articulated argument presented according to classical arrangement and defended before faculty members, parents, and peers.
+In their final year of rhetoric studies, students focus on deliberative speech, which moves an audience toward responsible action in accordance with what is good and fitting.
+Seniors come to understand that to make a good argument requires them to consider an idea in a reasoned way, to take a clear and specific stand, and to go to great lengths to understand and refute opposing viewpoints.
+Their training culminates in the Capstone Thesis, a well-researched and carefully articulated argument about a contemporary issue that is presented according to classical arrangement and defended before faculty members, parents, and peers.

-All Geneva seniors write the thesis paper and deliver it as a classical oration.
-The skills of research, organization, critical thinking, and persuasive eloquence in writing and speaking that the students develop through this project serve them well in college and in life, whether they use them to write a college paper, a business proposal, or an impassioned plea before a school board or city council.
-But we hope that beyond these practical benefits, the Capstone Thesis helps the students get in touch with—and maintain—a passion for making the world a better place, guided by a love for God and his creation.
+In order to succeed in this challenging task, seniors must commit to growing in a number of skills and habits: careful research, clear and organized writing, judicious time management, humble response to criticism, tenacious commitment to truth.
+These skills and habits will serve them well in college and in life, whether they use them to write a research paper, a business proposal, or an impassioned plea before a school board or city council.
+But we hope that beyond these practical benefits, the Capstone Thesis will help the students get in touch with—and maintain—a passion for making the world a better place, guided by a love for God and his creation.